hongshuochen/EE599-HW4/README.md

      /         \
     8           9
   ```
-  Expecteation output: 6 (the path is 8-7-4-2-5-6-9, and it does not pass the tree root.)
+  Expected output: 6 (the path is 8-7-4-2-5-6-9, and it does not pass the tree root.)

   Hint: Unlike previous questions, you may want to write a helper function.